Common Types of Car Accidents in Pittsburgh

 Insurance companies have learned we will not give in to quick settlement offers that fail to address the damages our clients have endured.
 We are known for our commitment to clients and ability to maximize compensation for wrongful death and serious or permanent injuries.

 We care and are on your side.
-Our accomplished lawyers know what questions to ask and which experts to bring in to prove who is accountable.
+Our accomplished car accident lawyers know what questions to ask and which experts to bring in to prove who is accountable.